opencobra/cobratoolbox/docs/source/guides/testGuide.md

 Here are a few examples:

 #### A: Require Windows for the test
-The same works with Mac, Linux and Unix instead of Windows.
+The same works with `needsMac`, `needsLinux` and `needsUnix` instead of `needsWindows`.

 ````Matlab
 solvers = prepareTest('needsWindows',true);
 ````

 #### B: Require an LP solver.
-The same works with NLP, MILP, QP or MIQP. solver.LP, solvers.MILP etc will contain a string with exactly one solver (if the 'useSolversIfAvailable' keyword is not used and there is a solver installed that works for the problem type)
+The same works with `needsNLP`, `needsMILP`, `needsQP` or `needsMIQP` instead of `needsLP`.
+`solvers.LP`, `solvers.MILP` etc will be cell arrays of string with the respective available solver for the problem type.
+If the `'useSolversIfAvailable'` parameter is non empty, all installed solvers requested will be in the cell array.
+Otherwise there will be at most one solver (if no solver for the problem is installed, the cell array is empty).

 ````Matlab
 solvers = prepareTest('needsLP',true);
 ````

 #### C: Use multiple solvers if present
-If multiple solvers are requested. solver.LP, solvers.MILP etc will contain all those requested solvers which can solve the respective Problem and are installed.
+If multiple solvers are requested. `solvers.LP`, `solvers.MILP` etc will contain all those requested solvers which can solve the respective problem type and are installed.

 ````Matlab